 Active Business Licenses Sorted by SIC

 New Businesses Licenses Select SIC

 What is a Business License Tax?

 The City of Huntington Beach Municipal Code requires all businesses operating in Huntington Beach to pay an annual business license tax.
 The City of Huntington Beach is a flat business tax city.
-A business license tax is an annual non-regulatory licensing fee levied by individual California cities and counties for the privilege of conducting business within a particular city or county jurisdiction.
-Business license fees are due and payable prior to commencing business within a particular city or county.
-The fees assessed are intended to raise revenue for the general operating requirements of individual cities and counties.
+A business license tax is an annual non-regulatory tax levied by individual California cities and counties for the privilege of conducting business within a particular city or county jurisdiction.
+The costs assessed are intended to raise revenue for the general operating requirements of individual cities and counties.
 City of Huntington Beach business license revenue pays for Police, Fire, and Safety expenses as well as other general operating costs of the City.

-Fees are based on number of employees/owners that are involved in the business.
-If you are an out of town business, such as a general or sub-contractor, your fee is structured differently.
-The Business License staff will help you determine the type of business license and fee involved for your specific business.
+For most types of businesses, taxes are based on the number of employees/owners that are involved in the business.
+If you are an out of town business, such as a general or sub-contractor, your tax is structured differently.
+The Business License staff will help you determine the type of business license and costs involved for your specific business.

 Who needs a Business License?